 Hurricane louvers can be used as vision barriers to hide mechanical equipment and other unsightly items.
-These Florida and Miami-Dade certified louvers are impact and high wind tested louvers that attach directly to structural framing (by others) on a rooftop or other locations where you need view blocking.
+These Florida and Miami-Dade certified louvers are impact and high wind tested.
+They attach directly to structural framing (by others) on a rooftop or other locations where view-blocking is desired. (see our V6JF equipshield screen)

 Since the typical line of sight is from the ground on most buildings, a horizontal blade equipment screen will have the blades inverted to eliminate all sight-through from ground level.